liuruoze/HierNet-SC2/README.md

 Dir | Content
 ------------ | -------------
-data/replay | 30 replays played by the expert for generating macro actions data/replay_data | using data mining algorithms to mine information from the above replays to generate the useful actions
+data/replay | 30 replays played by the expert for generating macro actions data/replay_data | using data mining algorithms to mine macro actions from the above replays

 ## Logs